Singularities of General Fibers and the LMMP: Introduction

 \begin{corollary} Let $\sX$ be a normal variety over a perfect field $k$ of characteristic $p>0$, and let $f : \sX \to T$ be a proper morphism to a normal variety over $k$, whose generic fiber is geometrically reduced.
 Then, the divisorial part of the conductor on the normalization of a general fiber $\sX_t$ has positive integer coefficients divisible by $p-1$.

 \end{corollary}

 Next we deduce some geometric consequences of \autoref{thm:generic}, bounding the existence of bad fibrations.
 We start with a result which applies to arbitrary dimensional varieties.

-\begin{corollary} If $f : \sX \to T$ is a proper fibration between normal varieties over a field $k$ of characteristic $p>0$, with $f_*\sO_{\sX}=\sO_T$, such that a general fiber of $f$ is not normal and one of the following holds: \begin{enumerate} \item $K_{\sX} \equiv 0/T$ or \item $-K_{\sX}$ is ample$/T$ and $\rho(\sX/T)=1$ \end{enumerate} then the normalization $Y$ of the general fiber cannot be smooth if $p> p_0$ where
+\begin{theorem} If $f : \sX \to T$ is a proper fibration between normal varieties over a field $k$ of characteristic $p>0$, $f_*\sO_{\sX}=\sO_T$, such that a general fiber of $f$ is not normal and one of the following holds: \begin{enumerate} \item $K_{\sX} \equiv_f 0$ or \item $\sX$ is $\bQ$-factorial, $-K_{\sX}$ is ample$/T$ and $\rho(\sX/T)=1$ \end{enumerate} then the normalization $Y$ of the maximal reduced subscheme of the general fiber cannot be smooth if $p> p_0$ where

-In particular, the above statements pertain to the Iitaka fibration and to Mori fiber spaces respectively. \end{corollary}
+In particular, the above statements pertain to the Iitaka fibration and to Mori fiber spaces respectively. \end{theorem}

 We can say more for fibrations of relative dimension $2$, in particular for Mori fiber spaces with terminal singularities: